OpenNHM/AvaScenarioMapper/handoverDVT/v2/AvalancheScenarioMapper.md

 # Avalanche Simulation Data – Handover Notes

 This document describes the avalanche simulation data prepared for the **pilot Brenner dataset**,
-focusing on the `/11_avaDirectory` directory and the scenario-specific exports in `/12_avaScenMaps`.
+focusing on the `/11_avaDirectory` directory, the scenario-specific exports in `/12_avaScenMaps`,
+and the lightweight preview outputs in `/13_avaScenPreview`.

 ---